Coronavirus COVID-19 Information Related to Digital Health

 Providers and other stakeholders are using digital health technologies in their efforts to:

 - Make medicine more personalized for patients.

-The use of technologies such as smart phones, social networks and internet applications is not only changing the way we communicate, but is also providing innovative ways for us to monitor our health and well-being and giving us greater access to information.
-Together these advancements are leading to a convergence of people, information, technology and connectivity to improve health care and health outcomes.
+The use of technologies, such as smart phones, social networks, and internet applications, is not only changing the way we communicate, but also providing innovative ways for us to monitor our health and well-being and giving us greater access to information.
+Together, these advancements are leading to a convergence of people, information, technology, and connectivity to improve health care and health outcomes.

 Many medical devices now have the ability to connect to and communicate with other devices or systems.
-Devices that are already FDA approved or cleared are being updated to add digital features.
+Devices that are already FDA approved, authorized, or cleared are being updated to add digital features.
 New types of devices that already have these capabilities are being explored.

 - Health IT